Andrei-Masilevich/light-logger-lib/README.md

 # Light Logger Lib

-This library is simplifaed version of **Barbacoa Server Lib** logging feature.
+This library is simplified version of **Barbacoa Server Lib** logging feature.
 Removed **Boost** dependencies (except for unit-tests purposes).

 * Some logging features was removed as was implemented with **Boost.Log**!